ryanmaclean/Networking-Resources/README.md

 Resources for those beginning networking.
 Made for the DevOps crowd but (hopefully) should really be useful for anyone.

 ##Where to Start
 I honestly think the best place to start would be to buy a new router/switch/firewall combo, install DD-WRT on it and place it between yourself and the internet.
-I'm sure you can think of a powerful motivator that will force you to learn how to set it up properly before you get any access going.
+There are loads of free resources, but if you're like me, unless it's really important, you'll put it off.
+I'm incredibly talented when it comes to purchasing ebooks and training videos, but not always that great at reading and watching them.
+Once you have an unconfigured device, I'm sure you can think of a powerful motivator that will force you to learn how to set it up properly before you get any access going.
 Things like: Netflix, Gmail, Twitter, heck maybe even something like Grindr :)

 To that end, I'm going to list a few things that I've done in the past that helped me, but expect to get suggestions as to other ways of aquiring cheap or free hardware to get you going.